Carrier Global Q2 2021 Earnings Call Transcript

 Analyst at Morgan Stanley

-Hey, thanks for fitting me in guys.
+Hey, thanks for fitting me in, guys.

 David Gitlin

-Chairman and Chief Executive Officer at Carrier Global
+Chairman and CEO at Carrier

 Hey, Josh.